Lawn Care , Crabgrass

 Crabgrass Preventers (How Pre-Emergents Work)

 The most common and effective crabgrass pre-emergent herbicides are Prodiamine (Barricade), Dithiopyr (Dimension), and Pendimethalin (Halts).
-For this article, we are going to continue to focus on the most popular Group 3 herbicides: Prodiamine and Dithiopyr.
+For this article, we will continue to focus on the most popular Group 3 herbicides: Prodiamine and Dithiopyr.

-Note these pre-emergent herbicides do not prevent the crabgrass seeds from germinating, but rather inhibits the plant’s cell division at the root zone, and prevents the crabgrass seedlings from growing and emerging.
+Note these pre-emergent herbicides do not prevent the crabgrass seeds from germinating but rather inhibit the plant’s cell division at the root zone and prevent the crabgrass seedlings from growing and emerging.
 They are coined as root pruning herbicides or root clubbers.

 Granular products are spread over the lawn using a fertilizer spreader, and the liquid versions of these pre-emergents (or Wettable Dispersible Granule) are sprayed evenly over the turf with a backpack sprayer or two-behind sprayer.